subwaymatch/park-blog-hugo/content/blog_posts/20250118_weird_behaviors_in_R.md

 mode(v)   # returns "numeric"
 ```

-The technical differences of the three functions aside, they all do not return the data type of the container (e.g., a vector).
+The technical differences of the three functions aside, none of them return the data type of the container (e.g., a vector).

-It turns out that there is NO WAY to get the data type of the container.
-The only workaround is to explicitly check whether the value is a vector using `is.vector()`.
+It turns out that there is NO WAY to get the data type of the container. 🤯 The only workaround is to explicitly check whether the value is a vector using `is.vector()`.

 ```R
 is.vector(v) # returns TRUE